Environmental issues in the Niger Delta: Loss of mangrove forests

 An area of mangroves that has been destroyed by petroleum may be susceptible to other problems.
 These areas may not be suitable for any native plant growth until bacteria and microorganisms can remediate the conditions.
 A particular species of mangrove, Rhizophora racemosa, lives higher in the delta system.
 As the soils supporting R. racemosa become too toxic, a non-native invasive species of palm, Nypa fruticans, quickly colonises the area.
 This invasive species has a shallower root system that destabilises the banks along the waterways, further affecting sediment distribution lower in the delta system.
 N. fruticans also impedes navigation and decreases overall biodiversity.
 In places where N. fruticans has invaded, communities are investigating how the palm can be used by local people.

 The loss of mangrove forests is not only degrading life for plants and animals, but for humans as well.
 These systems are highly valued by the indigenous people living in the affected areas.
 Mangrove forests have been a major source of wood for local people.
 They also are important to a variety of species vital to subsistence practices for local indigenous groups, who unfortunately see little to none of the economic benefits of petroleum.
 Mangroves also provide essential habitat for rare and endangered species like the manatee and pygmy hippopotamus.
 Poor policy decisions regarding the allocation of petroleum revenue has caused political unrest in Nigeria.
-This clash among governing bodies, oil corporations, and the people of Nigeria has resulted in sabotage to petroleum pipelines, further exacerbating the threat to mangrove forests.
+This clash among governing bodies, oil corporations, and the people of Nigeria has resulted in sabotage of petroleum pipelines, further exacerbating the threat to mangrove forests.